-The association became a member of the ANDRH and CJD “Diversity Committees” It joined the government action group “Equal Opportunity – a major national challenge for 2006”, the national Equality Body (HALDE) Steering Group“2007, European Equal Opportunity Year”, the Standards Compliance Committee of the Diversity Seal of Approval and the AFNOR Standards Committee responsible for defining a Diversity Management Standard.
-L’Autre Cercle sits on the national Ombudsman’s (Défenseur des Droits) LGBT Committee It also originated the transnational Equal sexism and lesbophobia project « DELEDIOS » from 2005 to 2008
+The association became a member of the ANDRH and CJD “Diversity Committees”.
+It joined the government action group “Equal Opportunity – a major national challenge for 2006”, the national Equality Body (HALDE) Steering Group“2007, European Equal Opportunity Year”, the Standards Compliance Committee of the Diversity Seal of Approval and the AFNOR Standards Committee responsible for defining a Diversity Management Standard.
+L’Autre Cercle sits on the national Ombudsman’s (Défenseur des Droits) LGBT Committee.
+It also originated the transnational Equalsexism and lesbophobia project « DELEDIOS » from 2005 to 2008.

-Also, later that same year (in November 2011), l’Autre Cercle organized a major two day international conference in Strasbourg with the active co-operation and assistance of local city government and with the sponsorship of the Secretary General of the Council of Europe, Mr.Thorbjørn Jagland.
+Also, later that same year (in November 2011), L’Autre Cercle organized a major two day international conference in Strasbourg with the active co-operation and assistance of local city government and with the sponsorship of the Secretary General of the Council of Europe, Mr.Thorbjørn Jagland.
 Around 120 conference delegates debated the impact of the lack of mutual recognition of same sex unions across national borders in Europe and were addressed by more than 30 keynote speakers from 18 European countries and from North America.
 These speakers included leading academic personalities, senior civil servants and a high ranking army officer from the Netherlands as well as members of the European Commission and the European Parliament.

-Throughout 2012, l’Autre Cercle worked hand in hand with the consulting firm, Accenture, to develop a major event focussing on an exchange between business corporations on company LGBT diversity policies.
-This event lead directly to the initiation of a “Charter of LGBT Commitment “ under guardianship of l’Autre Cercle, which was formally launched at a ceremony in January 2013 held at the Ministry for Womens’ Rights, where it was signed by 9 private and public sector organizations.
-More organizations are expected to sign the Charter on the occasion of the fourth Diversity Award and Gala Dinner in April 2013.
+Throughout 2012, L’Autre Cercle worked hand in hand with the consulting firm, Accenture, to develop a major event focussing on an exchange between business corporations on company LGBT+ diversity policies.
+This event lead directly to the creation of a Charter of LGBT+ Commitment, a project coordinated by L’Autre Cercle.
+It was officially launched in January 2013 during a ceremony held at the Ministry for Womens’ Rights, where the Charter was signed by 9 private and public sector organizations.

-In 2012, the association also launched a quantitative survey on LGBT retirement issues following an earlier in- depth national quantitative survey “Living as an LGBT person in the Workplace” (2011) and a qualitative research project on “Double Discrimination of Lesbian Women” (2007) These research projects provide valuable information on the reality of LGBT life in a work context both for the association and for its outside partners..
+In 2012, the association also launched a quantitative survey on LGBT+ retirement issues following an earlier in- depth national quantitative survey “Living as an LGBT+ person in the Workplace” (2011) and a qualitative research project on “Double Discrimination of Lesbian Women” (2007) These research projects provide valuable information on the reality of LGBT+ life in a work context both for the association and for its outside partners.

 It should be added that, thanks to both French public and European FSE financing, the association has been able to develop a certain number of tools, some of which were pioneered by one of the federated regions (for example a Comic Strip), Best Practice frameworks, a DVD of theatrical sketches, a Mini-Glossary of discriminations, a Mobile Exhibition, Web Video Spots, printed materials such as the “White Paper”, “Diversity and the Workplace – has nothing been forgotten?” or “Double Discrimination – woman and lesbian” and as well as a video documentary with (positive) male and female testimonies in the workplace .

 L’Autre Cercle participates each year in activist demonstrations such as the Gay Pride March in Paris and those in other regional capitals.
-In December 2012 and January 2013, the association also took part in the demonstrations in favour of Marriage Equality.
+In December 2012 and January 2013, the association also took part in the demonstrations in favor of Marriage Equality.